 - One for preservation projects (for properties listed in the National Register of Historic Places for national significance or designated a National Historic Landmark.
 The property may be listed on either individually or as contributing to a nationally significant district).
 These awards are managed by the National Park Service.

 - One for projects involving collections (including artifacts, museum collections, documents, sculptures, and other works of art).
-These awards are managed by the Intsiute of Museum and Library Services.
+These awards are managed by the Institute of Museum and Library Services.

-Application packages must be submitted using grants.gov in response to a notice of funding opportunity number under Catalogue of Federal Domestic Assistance (CFDA) 15.929.
+Application packages must be submitted using grants.gov in response to a notice of funding opportunity number under Assistance Listing (formerly CFDA) 15.929.

 Program Fact SheetA short summary of the Save America's Treasures grant program that has general information on funding priorities, project and applicant eligibility, and upcoming important due dates and deadlines.